naturalis/evobio2/README.md

 <pre><code>brew install java</code></pre>
 ---
 - Mac users **without** Homebrew can download the [standalone java installer](https://www.java.com/en/download/).
-Open the disk image (double-click the .dmg) file.
+Open the disk image (double-click the .dmg file).
 You will likely get a warning that says it is from an unidentified developer.
 Allow the install via System Preferences -> Privacy & Security -> Open anyway.
 Run the installer.

 ## Paup
 The acronym stands for 'Phylogenetic Analysis Using Parsimony', but nowadays this program does a lot more than just parsimony.
 Paup was written nearly 4 decades ago by David Swofford, but infrequent updates are still released.
 Please [download the latest version](https://phylosolutions.com/paup-test/) for your OS (4.0a168 as of this writing).
 Install following the instructions.